-- Ensure we have a Senior Designated Safeguarding Lead (DSL), who is a member of the school leadership team, and a Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role. - The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities including as defined in KCSiE 2024 Annex C. - Ensure we have a nominated governor responsible for child protection/safeguarding. - Ensure that we have a Designated Teacher for Looked After Children (LAC). - Ensure every member of staff (including temporary, supply staff and volunteers) and the governing body knows the name of the Senior Designated Safeguarding Lead, their deputies responsible for child protection, and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, or to children's social care/police if a child is in immediate danger. - Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - Ensure that there is a complaints system in place for children and families. - Ensure that parents understand the responsibility placed on the school and staff for child protection and safeguarding by setting out its obligations in the school prospectus and on the school's website. - Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, referral, and actions to safeguard. - Ensure all records are kept securely; Garibaldi School use CPOMS to store records. - Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer.
+- Ensure we have a Senior Designated Safeguarding Lead (DSL), who is a member of the school leadership team, and a Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role. - The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities including as defined in KCSiE 2024 Annex C. - Ensure we have a nominated governor responsible for child protection/safeguarding. - Ensure that we have a Designated Teacher for Looked After Children (LAC). - Ensure every member of staff (including temporary, supply staff and volunteers) and the governing body knows the name of the Senior Designated Safeguarding Lead, their deputies responsible for child protection, and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, or to children's social care/police if a child is in immediate danger. - Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - Ensure that there is a complaints system in place for children and families.

-- Ensure safe recruitment practices are always followed. - Apply confidentiality appropriately.
+- Ensure that parents understand the responsibility placed on the school and staff for child protection and safeguarding by setting out its obligations in the school prospectus and on the school's website. - Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, referral, and actions to safeguard. - Ensure all records are kept securely on the electronic management system of CPOMs. - Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed. - Apply confidentiality appropriately. - Apply the NSCP escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.